SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Installing Python

-The backend requires a version of node >= 16.
-Because apt repositories can be quite outdated and other services on the server might require another version of node we use [asdf](https://asdf-vm.com) to manage to node version for our user.
-Installations are per user.
-So we also have to install asdf for the backend user.
+The backend requires a Python version of 3.10.2.
+Because apt repositories can be quite outdated and other services on the server might require another version of Python we use [asdf](https://asdf-vm.com) to manage the Python version for our user.
+Installations are per user, so we also have to install asdf for the backend user.

 Instructions on how to install asdf for `ubuntu 20.4` can be found in their [documentation](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).